nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Action:** Execute the command: `find n/Ten`

 **Result:**
-* The Events List Panel will be updated to display only `Event` whose `Name` includes Ten, which may include `Name` such as Tennis
+* The Events Panel will be updated to display only `Event` whose `Name` includes Ten, which may include `Name` such as Tennis
 * The Calendar will highlight all the date boxes that correspond to days on which the found `Event` are scheduled

 #### Scenario 3